 A shadow director is someone who neither has been formally appointed as a director nor carries out the roles or functions of a director, but in accordance with whose directions or instructions the company’s board is accustomed to act.
 Effectively, a shadow director is someone who controls the board from behind the scenes.

-These three categories are mutually exclusive.
-A person cannot be more than one type of director at the same time.
-However, the statutory duties that come with serving as a director apply to all three categories (although they do not apply at all times to shadow directors).
+In theory, a person can be both a de facto director and a shadow director at the same time, although this is very unusual.
+The statutory duties that come with serving as a director apply to all three categories (although they do not apply at all times to shadow directors).